1 Execution site(s)

 Chashniki is a village located 75 km (47mi) southwest of Vitebsk.
 The first records of the Jewish community date back to the mid-17th century.
 According to the 1897 census, there were 4,590 Jews in Chashniki, making up 80% of the town’s total population.
 The main occupation of the Chashniki Jews was trade, with many of them being artisans or skilled workers.
 In 1917, a Yiddish school opened in Chashniki, but it was closed at the end of the 1930s.
 In 1939, according to the last prewar census, 1,109 Jews lived in the town, making up 32% of the population.

 Chashniki was occupied by Germans on July 4, 1941.
 A small group of Jews evacuated before the Germans’ arrival.
 The Jews continued to live in their homes until they were murdered, no ghetto was established in the town.
 To be easily recognizable among the local population, the Jews were marked with yellow Stars of David.
 They were subjected to perform different types of forced labor, mainly at a nearby peat bog.
-The community was murdered on February 14-15, 1942, 1 km northeast of Chashniki, in Zarechnaya Sloboda by Einsatzkommando 9, which came to carry out the order.
+The community was murdered on February 14-15, or on February 12 according to the Soviet archives, 1942, 1 km northeast of Chashniki, in Zarechnaya Sloboda by Einsatzkommando 9, which came to carry out the order.
 That day, all the Jews were first rounded up in the building “House of Culture”, a former Catholic church, and after having spent the night there under guard, were taken to be shot the following day.
 During the round-up, some Jews resisted and were shot on the spot.
 According to testimonies and archival sources, before being shot, the victims, especially women, were searched for any valuables, even in the intimate parts of their bodies.
 The search was conducted by Geheimfeldpolizei - Secret Field Police - and two volunteers from a local Luftwaffe unit.
 After the search, the Jews were forced to line up completely naked on the edge of the pit and shot with machine guns.
 The shooting lasted for the entire day.
 Over the following days, the police searched for Jews in hiding.
 After the Aktion, the victims’ belongings were collected, sorted and, sold to the Belarusian population.

 Do you have additional information regarding a village that you would like to share with Yahad ?